Online -Safety for Parents

 There are a wide range of websites which can help parents please see the links below including KCC:

 (The Child Exploitation and Online Protection Centre) delivers a multi-agency service dedicated to tackling the abuse and exploitation of children in the real and ‘e’ world.
 Often it is referred to as an online 999.
 By clicking on the button, young people and parents can get advice on a range of issues such as viruses, hacking and dealing with bullying online.
+The button looks like the following image and can be found on our homepage.

 The “Thinkuknow” website is brought to you by the Child Exploitation and Online Protection (CEOP) centre.